Pedginald/HTML-technical-documentation-page/README.md

 # HTML-technical-documentation-page
-This is a technical documentation of HTML
+This is a technical documentation page, describing HTML and it's uses.